GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/index.md

 !!! warning
     Docker deployments are not currently supported!

+!!!
+Warning
+    Gluu must be deployed on a server or VM with a static IP Address.

 ## Supported Operating Systems
 Deply Gluu on a server or VM with one of the following supported operating systems: